toradex/meta-toradex-wifi/README.md

-This README file contains information on the contents of the meta-toradex-wifi layer.
 This layer adds support for the NXP proprietary wifi drivers that can be enabled instead of the mainline mwifiex drivers.
 It adds a blacklisting mechanism for the modules making it simple to choose what module to use based on the modprobe configuration files.

-This layer also includes support for enabling the manufacturing mode for the NXP wifi drivers, that can be used for lab testing.
+This layer also includes support for enabling the manufacturing mode for the NXP wifi drivers, that can be used for lab testing and it depends on proprietary files that come from NXP.

+Toradex makes this files available to customers under NDA, please contact your TSE or FAE for information on how to get access to the necessary files.

 Please see the corresponding sections below for details.